srinandan/srinandans-hybrid/README.md

 * `CLUSTER_REGION`: GCP Region for the Kubernetes cluster (or closest GCP region if running outside GCP)
 * `CLUSTER_NAME`: Kubernetes cluster name
 * `PROJECT_ID`: GCP Project Id
-* `TAG`: Apigee hybrid version
+* `APIGEE_VERSION`: Apigee hybrid version
 * `INSTANCE_ID`: Apigee Instance name
 * `ASM_MINOR_VERSION`: Anthos Service Mesh minor Version.
 For example, if installing ASM 1.12, set this to 12

-## Install Order
+## Installation

 Follow the instructions in [install.sh](./bin/install.sh).

-If not using workload identity, download the GSA private key.
-The file must be called `client_secret.json`.
-Place this file in `./overlay/org-components/google-service-accounts/` and `./overlay/env-components/google-service-accounts/`
+### Managing access to the control plane

+This installation supports two models to authenticate and authorize access to the control plane:
+* Google Service Accounts
+* Workload Identity

+#### Workload Identity

+This method is only supported on GKE.
+This installation process only supports one Google service account (GSA) to be mapped to the Kubernetes service accounts (KSA).
+If you want multiple GSAs mapped to KSAs, then it will have to be done manually (i.e., edit the namespace annotation).
+When using workload identity set the env variable `GSA` to the Google Service Account name.

+#### Google Service Accounts

+If you are using Google Service Accounts, there are two approaches:

+1. Using a single GSA for all components (default method).
+This is enabled with the `google-service-accounts` kustomize component.
+To use this method, please the GSA private key (the file must be called `client_secret.json`) in `./overlay/org-components/google-service-accounts/` and `./overlay/env-components/google-service-accounts/`.
+This must be done before calling `./generateOrgKustomize.sh`

+2. Use a different GSA for each type of compoennt.
+This is enabled with the `multi-google-service-accounts` kustomize component.
+To use this method, please the GSA private key (the file must be called `client_secret.json`in all cases) for:
+  - mart in `./overlay/org-components/multi-google-service-accounts/mart`
+  - watcher in `./overlay/org-components/multi-google-service-accounts/watcher`
+  - apigee connect in `./overlay/org-components/multi-google-service-accounts/connect`
+  - telemtry/metrics in `./overlay/org-components/multi-google-service-accounts/telemetry`
+  - runtime in `./overlay/env-components/multi-google-service-accounts/runtime`
+  - udca in `./overlay/env-components/multi-google-service-accounts/udca`
+  - synchronizer in `./overlay/env-components/multi-google-service-accounts/synchronizer`

+This must be done before calling `./generateOrgKustomize.sh` or `./generateEnvKustomize.sh`

 ## Kustomize